Rezwonk/RyanRamsay/README.md

 Ryan Ramsay is Bristol Graffiti Artist REZWONK.

-He is a trust fund kid and his mother runs a set of villas in Portugal (http://www.quintadocobral.com/).
+His mother runs a set of villas in Portugal (http://www.quintadocobral.com/).

 ```
 Quinta do Cobral